alterasc/alterasc.github.io/docs/Archetypes.md

 `bb2956ea071f46bd844ecd6383d5f906`
 `SwornOfTheEldestArchetype`

+### Water Dancer (Monk)

+Water dancers derive their martial training from ancient nereid traditions jealously guarded by these enigmatic fey.

+`748a85a9c88649a6b92cf948fce8e070`
+`WaterDancerArchetype`

 ### Ocean's Echo (Oracle)

 Although many merfolk claim deep connections to both art and the natural world, a rare few merfolk can manipulate the forces of nature and weave them into song.
 An ocean’s echo is a merfolk gifted with the powers of an oracle and a singing voice that evokes the legendary tales of merfolk virtuosos.